Australia Central Bank Keeps Policy Unchanged

-Australia's central bank kept its monetary policy unchanged on Tuesday, as widely expected.
+Australia's central bank left its monetary policy unchanged as widely expected and vowed to hold its interest rate at a historic low until 2024.

 The policy board of the Reserve Bank of Australia headed by Governor Philip Lowe decided to leave its cash rate unchanged at a record low of 0.10 percent.